Quick Start

 Running a Devnet

 Tx3 tooling includes a mechanism to run a local ephemeral devnet.
-A devnet is a single-node network that runs inn your machine and mimics the behavior of a real blockchain.
+A devnet is a single-node network that runs on your machine and mimics the behavior of a real blockchain.

 The node will emulate the chain moving forward by generating new blocks every few seconds.
 Any valid transaction submitted to the network will be automatically added to the following block.